RichardChambers/raspberrypi/amqp/README.md

 It appears that a good staring point is the package `librabbitmq-dev` per this article on Debian https://packages.debian.org/jessie/librabbitmq-dev

+See https://github.com/alanxz/rabbitmq-c with sample programs and documentation for librabbitmq.

 The easiest test environment seems to be to install RabbitMQ on a Linux machine to act as a server.